-If a nerve is compressed within the spinal canal due to spinal stenosis, the following symptoms can develop:
+If a nerve root or spinal cord is compressed within the spinal canal, the following spinal stenosis symptoms can develop:

 Treating lumbar spinal stenosis

-- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen to reduce inflammation and mitigate pain
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen to reduce inflammation and ease pain

-- Hot/cold compresses to the lower back to relieve muscle tension and reduce inflammation and numb pain
+- Hot and cold compresses to the lower back to relieve muscle tension, reduce inflammation and numb pain

-- Weight loss to relieve strain on the lower back
+- Weight management to relieve excess pressure on the lower back

-After several months of these treatments, you should be able to notice a significant reduction in your pain and symptoms.
-However, if you are still suffering or have not noticed any improvement in your condition, you may require spine surgery to relieve the pressure on your pinched nerve.
+After several weeks or months of these treatments, you should be able to notice a significant reduction in your pain and discomfort.
+However, if you are still suffering or have not noticed any improvement in your condition, you may require spine surgery to relieve the pressure on your spine.